BlessedForever04/ASCII_Art_Generator/README.md

 ![pixelimage](https://github.com/user-attachments/assets/90306d8f-e8a0-4e5e-96a2-e8e92f2f3526)

-As images are stored in grid, their index represent pixels in image<br>
+As images are stored in grid, their indices represent pixels in image<br>

 <br>
 <h2>Technical information</h2>